Alessio-Alex-Dev-Team/AufseherServer/README.md

 # Contributing
 Feel free to contribute by opening an issue or pull request.

+If you report an issue, please be so kind and briefly explain the result you were expecting and the one you were receiving.

+If you create a pull request, kindly specify what you're hoping to achieve.

 # Running this on your own
 You can run this API server on your own.
 Clone the repo, then head to the `Settings.cs` file; you'll see all the properties the server relies on.
 You then can create an `appsettings.Development.json` file containing your configuration.
 In `Startup.cs` you can specify the IP & ports used.